100 day money back guarantee •

 Is the probiotic free of sugar, allergens and additives?

-The product should also be free of any chemical additives, as they can potentially disrupt the gastrointestinal tract and also your hormonal system.
+The product should also be free from any additives, as these can potentially disrupt the gastrointestinal tract and your hormonal system.
+Classic allergens such as milk/lactose or gluten should also not be included under any circumstances.

 Are the bacteria protected against stomach acid?